Spend a few minutes learning about my529, Utah’s official 529 college savings plan.

 - Administrative fees are kept to a minimum.

 - my529 does not charge a fee to open an account or to withdraw funds from an account.

 my529 offers 14 investment options – four age-based options, eight static options, and two customized options.
 Each option utilizes a different investment strategy.
 Read the Program Description for details.

-- Four age-based options automatically reallocate account funds to be weighted less in equity funds and more in fixed-income funds or FDIC-insured accounts as your beneficiary ages and gets closer to college.
+- Four age-based options automatically reallocate account funds to be weighted less in equity funds and more in fixed-income funds, a stable value fund, or FDIC-insured accounts as your beneficiary ages and gets closer to college.

 - Eight static options do not change asset allocations as your beneficiary ages.
 The allocation you choose stays the same, unless you request a change.

 - Two customized options that you design to fit your needs—age-based or static.